Updated:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

 World Cup kits tend to last longer than the tournaments themselves.
-Brazil’s yellow from 1970, Argentina’s sky-blue stripes or Germany’s 1990 design still carry meaning decades later, becoming symbols of entire football eras.
+Brazil’s yellow from 1970, Argentina’s sky-blue stripes and Germany‘s 1990 design still carry meaning decades later, turning football shirts into shorthand for entire eras.

 Below is a team-by-team guide to the 2026 World Cup kits revealed so far, along with how each nation qualified and its history at the tournament.
 This guide will continue to be updated as more jerseys are officially unveiled.